Multiscale analysis of a kinetic equation for mechanotaxis: Introduction

 This model describes the dynamics of motile cells undergoing mechanotaxis, where the force exerted by the interaction with the substrate is influenced by a signal $S$.
 The transport term $V \Omega \cdot \nabla_x f$ accounts for the spatial movement of cells, while the velocity drift term $\frac 1 m \partial_V[(F - V \mu(S)) f]$, where $m$ represents the typical cell mass, models acceleration or deceleration due to internal or external stimuli.
 The term $F - V \mu(S)$ represents the net force acting on the cell in the velocity space, where $F>0$ is a generic propulsion force and $S\mapsto \mu(S) >0$ encodes the influence of the signal on friction.

 The right-hand side contains the \textit{tumbling operator} $\mathcal{T}[f]$, which models random reorientation events.
 Tumbling changes the direction $\Omega$ but not the speed $V$ and is assumed to occur with rate $\lambda$.
-The simplest form of the tumbling operator assumes that after a reorientation event, the new direction is uniformly distributed:
+It takes the general form of an integral operator where the tumbling kernel $K(\Omega,\Omega')$ denotes the probability of a direction jump from $\Omega'$ to $\Omega$